alaa-fouzai/testPostgres/README.md

 this is a rushed job to meet the time required and not a final product

-you need a mongoDB instance to run this project
+you need a postgress instance to run this project

 the db configuration is inside config/default